donmccaughey/rust_wasm_web/README.md

 local web server to run the generated web client.

 If you have a web server installed, configure it to serve the generated `wwwroot` directory.
+You can customize the location of the built web client files by specfying `OUT=/my/web/path` on the `make` command line.

 On macOS and most Linux systems, you can use Python's `SimpleHTTPServer` to do the trick:

     cd wwwroot
     python -m SimpleHTTPServer 8000

 Where `8000` is the port.
 The web client will appear at [localhost:8000][61].
+The `make run` target will do this for you.

 [61]: http://localhost:8000 "Web Client"